5rahim/seanime/README.md

 # Future plans

-- [ ] Streaming library content to other devices
-- [ ] Offline viewing / streaming of library content
+Here are some features that are planned, from most to least probable:

-- [ ] Support for Transmission
+- [ ] Transmission support
-- [ ] Desktop app
-- [ ] Streaming web content
+- [ ] Manga support
 - [ ] Docker container
+- [ ] Desktop client
+- [ ] Kitsu integration

+## Research phase

+The following features are in the research phase and may or may not be implemented:

+- [ ] Offline support
+- [ ] Consumet integration for online streaming
+- [ ] Support for transcoding & streaming library content within network

+Feel free to contribute if you want to see these features implemented sooner.

 ## Not planned

-The following features are not planned, but you can help implement them:
+The following features are not planned:

-- Support for other providers such as Kitsu, SIMKL, etc. (use MALSync)
+- Support for other providers such as Trakt, SIMKL, etc.
+  - Requires a lot of work to maintain mappings
-- Torrent streaming (use Miru)
+- Torrent streaming
+  - Use Miru instead
+- Support for other languages
+  - The current architecture is not designed to support multiple languages
 - Mobile app

 ## Resources